ElliotSemiColon/screensaver/README.md

 # screensaver
-webpage to leave up when youre afk to avoid screen burn
+fun looking rainbow to stop screen burn when your computer screen is left on for long periods